XTLS/Xray-docs-next/docs/en/config/fakedns.md

 }
 ```

-#### FakeDNS blacklist
+#### FakeDNS Blacklist

-If you do not want certain domain names to use FakeDNS, you can add `domains` configuration in other types of DNS configurations so that when the specified domain names are matched, other DNS servers have a higher priority than FakeDNS, thereby achieving the FakeDNS blacklist mechanism.
+If you do not want certain domains to use FakeDNS, you can add `domains` configuration to other types of DNS servers.
+This gives other DNS servers higher priority than FakeDNS when matching specific domains, thereby implementing a FakeDNS blacklist mechanism.

 ```json
 {